 Please have a look at some of the diving around Doune in this video produced by one of our guests, Alan Mildren of Marine Vision Studios.
 You will need Flash Player installed to view it.

 For fully catered parties of between 8 and 12, please see our 2014 prices.

 Accommodation is in Doune Bay Lodge which is situated at the Southern end of Doune Bay, looking West across the Sound of Sleat to the Skye Cuillin.

-Tucked just 20 metres back from it's own beach (sandy below mid-tide), the Lodge offers accommodation for 12 guests in 8 rooms (4 twins and 4 singles).
+Tucked just 20 metres back from it's own beach (sandy below mid-tide), the Lodge offers accommodation for up to 12 guests in 8 rooms (4 twins and 4 singles).
 All have excellent sea or hillside views, with towels, duvets and bed linen provided.